jlemke/pathfinderProject/DesignNotes.md

  * Look up event listeners
  * make database design pictures
  * pictures of pages
+ * Need to speed up sheet load times
+ * Figure out how to

 ##CURRENT WORK
  * Add rest of fields to sheet